amcaplan/amcaplan.github.io/source/_posts/2014-08-24-closures-and-callbacks-running-arbitrary-task-sets-synchronously-in-javascript.markdown

 to the nested function we've built.

-Using closures and callbacks, we've managed to build a function that will run an arbitrary number of tasks asynchronously.
+Using closures and callbacks, we've managed to build a function that will run an arbitrary number of tasks synchronously.
 Sweet!